emmaade-tx/Cigo-order/README.md

 <br>

 </p>
-Cygo order is built with [Yii 2](http://www.yiiframework.com/) PHP framework, Javascript and Jquery deployed on Heroku.
+Cygo order is built with Yii 2 PHP framework, Javascript and Jquery and deployed on Heroku.

 REQUIREMENTS
 ------------